kmacdon/academic-kickstart/content/post/suicide_analysis.markdown

 ```
 <img src="/post/suicide_analysis_files/figure-html/unnamed-chunk-3-1.png" width="672" style="display: block; margin: auto;" />

-It's immediately noticeable that Montana and Wyoming have the highest suicide rates in the country, and states in the Great Plains and Rocky Mountain regions generally have higher rates than other areas of the country.
+It's immediately noticeable that Alaska, Montana, and Wyoming have the highest suicide rates in the country, and states in the Great Plains and Rocky Mountain regions generally have higher rates than other areas of the country.

 ```r